nptscot/npw/web/src/manual/index.md

 The LoS is only focused on safety and separation from motor vehicles, not comfort or speed or separation from pedestrians.

-LoS depends on four things: the infrastructure type, the marked speed limit of the road, an estimate of the traffic volume along that road (which has various caveats), and whether the road is within a settlement or not
+LoS depends on four things: the infrastructure type, the marked speed limit of the road, an estimate of the traffic volume along that road (which has various caveats), and whether the road is within a settlement or not.

-Many of the rules come from table 3.2 of [Cycling by Design](https://www.transport.gov.scot/media/50323/cycling-by-design-update-2019-final-document-15-september-2021-1.pdf).
+Many of the rules come from table 3.2 of [Cycling by Design](https://www.transport.gov.scot/media/50323/cycling-by-design-update-2019-final-document-15-september-2021-1.pdf) (CbD).

 - **Segregated cycle tracks** follow the table in Cycling by Design, for "Cycle Track at Carriageway Level".
 - **Off-road** routes are high LoS by definition, because they are separated from motor vehicles.
 NPW's LoS definition does not account for path surface or lighting.
 - **Painted cycle lanes** follow the table in Cycling by Design; speed and traffic matter
 - **Mixed traffic** or **Segregated tracks with traffic measures** always achieve high LoS, by definition.
 The NPW assumes that transport professionals will include measures at time of implementation that would reduce traffic volume and/or speed to a level that would make mixed traffic or a segregated track appropriate.
-- **Shared footways** are scored low LoS when they are within a settlement, and high when they are between settlements.
-TODO: Subject to change
+- **Shared footways** are always scored low LoS when they are within a settlement.
+When they are outside of a settlement, they follow the Cycling by Design table for "Stepped or Footway Level Cycle Track".
-- **Mixed traffic** follows the CbD table; speed and traffic levels matter.
+- **Mixed traffic** follows the Cycling by Design table; speed and traffic levels matter.

 The automatic infrastructure type recommendation follows this order:

 - If the segment is off-road, then use that type.
 This is automatically detected from existing roads, based on OSM highway type and naming, and may have bugs;
 - If mixed traffic is appropriate based on speed and volume, use that;
-- If the road is outside a settlement, use a shared footway;
+- If the road is outside a settlement and speed and volume are low, use a shared footway;
 - Otherwise, use a segregated cycle track.

 Note there may be two cases where the automatic recommendation has problems: